SeanChao/mirror-cache/docs/README.md

 `port` specifies the port number to listen on.

+`metrics_port`: specifies the port of Prometheus metrics server.

 `url` specifies the base URL for the application.
 It is used in upstream rewriting for some upstream like PyPI index pages.

 `log_level` specifies the log level.
 Allowed values are `trace`, `debug`, `info`, `warn`, `error`.